-Not long ago, Brighton Beach, a neighborhood on the Coney Island Peninsula that is the last stop on the B train, was known as “Little Odessa.”
-In the 70s, when the Soviet Union relaxed its emigration policies and a wave of Russian immigrants—many of them Jews—arrived in the U.S., a large number chose Brighton Beach as their new home.
+Not long ago, Brighton Beach, a Brooklyn neighborhood on the Coney Island Peninsula and the last stop on the B train, was known as “Little Odessa.”
+In the 1970s, when the Soviet Union relaxed its emigration policies and a wave of Russian immigrants—many of them Jews—arrived in the U.S., a large number chose Brighton Beach as their home.

-One of the Brighton Beach’s prime attractions naturally is its proximity to the ocean.
-Wherever you are in Brighton, the beach is never more than a 10-minute walk away.
-Makhnin quotes a Russian comedian who, when asked why he lives in Brighton, said, “because I can get to the beach by elevator.”
+Naturally, one of Brighton Beach’s prime attractions is its proximity to the ocean.
+Locals like the fact that when you are in Brighton, the beach is never more than a 10-minute walk away.
+Or make that a quick vertical ride: Makhnin recalls a joke by Russian comedian, who was asked why he lives in Brighton: “Because I can get to the beach by elevator.”

-The history of the Brighton Beach neighborhood follows a familiar NYC pattern: It starts with a savvy businessman, William A. Engeman, who bought a huge chunk of land for very little money ($20,000) and began to develop it.
+The history of how the Brighton Beach neighborhood came to be, follows a familiar NYC pattern: It starts with a savvy businessman, William A. Engeman, who bought a huge chunk of land for very little money ($20,000) and began to develop it.

-That’s the time that the Russians began to arrive, energizing the neighborhood with shops, food and culture that has dominated the neighborhood ever since.
+That’s when the Russians began to arrive, energizing the neighborhood with shops, food, and culture.

 Boundaries: Coney Island neighborhood to the east and Manhattan Beach to the west, the Belt Parkway to the north and the Atlantic Ocean to the south.